Merck weighed down by charges, but drug sales rebound

 Merck’s second-quarter profit dove 49%, mainly due to a big charge for an acquisition and a higher tax rate, even as sales of its vaccines and medicines used in hospitals rebounded from the effects of the pandemic.
-The company still squeaked past Wall Street's profit expectation.
+The company narrowly missed Wall Street's profit expectations, and Merck shares fell slightly in early trading.

 The maker of cancer blockbuster Keytruda said it believes patients and health care systems have now “largely adapted to the impacts of COVID-19” and the pandemic should only reduce its 2021 revenue by less than 3%.

-Note: This story has been corrected to show analysts expected earnings per share of $1.33, not $1.30, and that Merck missed that expectation.